-The rationale behind exempting Class 7, 8 and 9b buildings that do not have a conditioned space is explained under the definition of a conditioned space.
 The other exemption is the external elements of an atrium or solarium that is not a conditioned space.
 The atrium may be attached to a Class 5 building and would otherwise attract some of the requirements appropriate for a Class 5 building.
 Again, either there is no energy saving to be made by thermally treating the elements, or the saving is below the minimum threshold and so not cost-effective.

-J1.2 Thermal construction general
+J1.2 Thermal construction - general